dlumian/R_Intro_scRNA/README.md

 - Follow tutorial by running each code chunk in succession
 - For additional examples, open R_Iris_Examples.Rmd and run cell chunks

-## See the pptx file for additional information
+## See the pdf or pptx file for additional information